swapnilbamble1438/ContactManager/README.md

 # ContactManager
-### It is SpringBoot Project.
+### It is SpringBoot Project with Thymeleaf Frontend.
 Build in Spring Tool Suite.
 ## It is a Contact Management Application.

+### Application Features:
 - Users can manage their contacts
 - Users can Add, Delete, Update their contacts.
 - Also added forgot paasword option which uses integrated mail api to send the OTP to the users Email Id (Users who forgotted their password) for resetting the password.